GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

 Now the probability of surviving without collision up to time $t$ but then colliding in the next dt is:
 $$ P(t)= e^{-n\sigma v t}n\sigma v dt$$
-This define the collision time, wich distribute as an exponential random variate.
+This defines the collision time, which distribute as an exponential random variate.
 We can calculate:

 - mean collisional time: $\tau=\frac 1 {n\sigma v}$